BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-12-02-composer-installation-without-github.md

         "require-dependencies": true
     }

-On the crontab add this command for each satis instance :
+On the crontab, add this command for each satis instance :

     php -d memory_limit=xx bin/satis build data/satis.json web

 (increasing memory_limit was mandatory for us with satis-public).

 Please note the require-dependencies directive.
 It tell satis to digg on sub-dependencies on the required packages.
-And yes it can take a while.
+And yes, it can take a while.
 You will probably hit the Github API rate limit.
 To increase it, add a Github key on your composer configuration file on the satis servers.

     $ cat .composer/config.json
     {